Volunteer in Tanzania – Most Affordable Volunteer Programs in Tanzania!

 The local coordinators will give you all the information you need to have a safe and unforgettable experience.

 Nadir from Brazil went for a trip as a childcare volunteer in Tanzania, at Arusha’s orphanage.
 The children are singing to say goodbye to Nadir, and she says, it was a magic experience in her life.
-She felt grateful for the opportunity to teach and care for the children, and she was also very pleased with the way IKPVA organized and conducted the program.
+She is grateful for having the opportunity to teach and care for the children, and was also very pleased with the way IKPVA organized and conducted her program.

 Still in doubt?
 Read testimonials of our volunteers in Tanzania!